TommyWoodley/NotchUtility/ideas.md

 -

 ## Small Feature Ideas
-- Allow drag in when files already in there
+[x] Allow drag in when files already in there
+[ ] Make file icons bigger to allow better reading
-- Drag and Drop out of file
+[ ] Drag and Drop out of file

 ## Big Feature Ideas
 - Copy Paste Clipboard